On September 20th, 2019 Millions of young people marched through the streets of cities worldwide to rescue their future and call for action.

 and corporate consumer capitalism is to blame.

-The current rate of extinction is over 200 species per day and growing.
+The current rate of extinction is now over 200 species per day.

-That is 200 individual species, completely wiped out, every single day.
+That is 200 unique individual species, completely wiped out, every single day.

-We are in the beginnings of a planet wide mass extinction event.
+We are now in the beginnings of a planet wide ecological collapse.

-Put down whatever you think is more important, and help your children face the greatest challenge humanity has ever known.
+Put down whatever you think is more important, and help our children overcome the greatest challenge humanity has ever faced.